 (4) The Commissioner may declare a contract to which, apart from this subsection, subsection (3) would apply to be an eligible transaction if the Commissioner is of the opinion that the contract does not have the effect of circumventing limitations on, or requirements affecting, eligibility for or entitlement to a first home owner grant.

+(5A) A contract is not an eligible transaction if —

+(a) it is for the purchase of an established home; and

+(b) it has a commencement date on or after the day on which the Revenue Laws Amendment Act 2015 Part 2 Division 1 comes into operation.

 (5) If the commencement date of the building of a home by an owner builder is before the date the First Home Owner Grant Amendment Act 2009 section 9 comes into operation no cap amount applies to the transaction.

 [Section 14 amended by No. 27 of 2009 s.
-9.]
+9; No. 27 of 2015 s.
+5.]

 14AA.
 Commencement and completion of transaction